Miranda Kaufmann

 Because the best stories are true stories.

 As a historian, I've found evidence of over 360 Africans in Renaissance Britain, worked with the National Trust and English Heritage and contributed entries to the Oxford Companion to Black British History and the Oxford Dictionary of National Biography.
 My first book, Black Tudors: The Untold Story, was published by Oneworld in October 2017.
 The TV rights were optioned in 2017 by Silverprint Pictures and the book was shortlisted for the Wolfson History Prize and the Nayef Al-Rodhan Prize in 2018.
-I'm currently conducting research for my next book, Heiresses: The Caribbean Marriage Trade, which will be published by Oneworld in 2023.
+I've used it to develop a FREE online Black Tudors course with FutureLearn and teaching resources through my Teaching Black Tudors project.
+My next book, Heiresses: Marriage, Inheritance and Caribbean Slavery, will be published by Oneworld in the UK and Pegasus in the USA in September 2025.

 Have a look round my site, where you can find my blog, videos, podcasts, latest news and my published articles.